openskynetwork/java-adsb/README.md

 java-adsb
 =========

-This is an ADS-B decoding library for Java.
-It also supports Mode S messages.
-It is part of the OpenSky Network project (http://www.opensky-network.org).
+This is a Mode S and ADS-B decoding library for Java.
+It is a product of the OpenSky Network project (http://www.opensky-network.org).

+It supports the following Mode S downlink formats:
+* Short altitude reply (DF 4)
+* Short identify reply (DF 5)
+* All-call reply (DF 11)
+* Extended Squitter (DF 17, 18)

 Currently it supports the following ADS-B formats:
 * Identification messages